Learnosity/learnosity-i18n/README.md

 # learnosity-i18n
-Learnosity internationalization language bundles.
+This repository contains Learnosity internationalization language bundles.
 You can see these bundles in action in our [internationalization demo](https://demos.learnosity.com/assessment/activities-i18n.php).

 Please refer to this [knowledge base article](https://help.learnosity.com/hc/en-us/articles/360002918818-Translating-the-Learnosity-user-interface-with-label-bundles) for more info.